A PHP Error was encountered

 VB .NET Excel Freeze Top Row: Keep Headers Visible While Scrolling: Image 4 - Advanced output Excel file

-The additional parameters select where the split view starts.
-In this example, when the workbook opens, rows 1-3 remain frozen at the end of the visible area while the scrolling section begins at row 8.
-Mind that only one freeze pane configuration can exist per worksheet, any subsequent call will overwrite the previous setting.
+The additional parameters control where the split view begins.
+In this example, when the workbook opens, rows 1-3 remain frozen at the top while the scrolling section begins at row 8.
+The third parameter (leftmostCol) sets which column the right-hand scrolling pane starts from, and the fourth parameter (topRow) sets the first row visible in the lower scrolling pane.

-If freeze panes already exist and you need to remove them, the RemovePane method handles this action.
+If freeze panes already exist and you need to remove them, the RemovePane method handles this cleanly.
 This is helpful when you need to install a different freeze configuration or return the sheet to normal scrolling.

-' Remove all existing freeze or split panes
+// Remove all existing freeze or split panes

-' Remove all existing freeze or split panes
+// Remove all existing freeze or split panes

 $vbLabelText $csharpLabel